 Diwali – The Festival Of Lights

-Diwali 2017 will start on 18th October Wednesday and will continue for 5 days until the 22nd of October.
+Diwali 2017 will start on 18th October Wednesday and the festival will continue for five continuous days until the 22nd of October.

 Diwali also symbolizes the welcoming of Lakshmi Mata – The Goddess Of Wealth.
 It is believed by people that buying new things during these days would bring home the Lakshmi.